wp-plugins/bitcoin-ticker-widget/readme.txt

 == Frequently Asked Questions ==

 If you have any questions please email me at ofir@nhm.co.il

+Question: I am not getting any date for last 30 days
+Answer: It takes some time for the DataBase to fill itself.
+Since this version is new this should not occur after December 10th 2013.

+Answer: This means that you do not have PHP cURL enabled on your hosting plan.
+You will need to contact whoever is hosting your website and request that it be enabled.
+There is no way to fetch data from the different exchanges without PHP cURL enabled.

 Question: I am getting an error message "This plugin requires PHP CURL module which is not enabled on your server.
 Please contact your server administrator"